Legimity/Vul-scan-gpt/README.md

 - sysScan: scan sys vul that may contain
 - webScan: sacn web vul on the targeted host
 - utils: process inital scan result for gpt to analyse
+- conf: store the config of the program

 ## 🛒 Installation